Learn the 6 sets of hot real estate statistics from 2022 that will drive your sales in the new year.

 - In 2023, home affordability likely will continue to be an issue for many potential owners.

 2. Statistics Show the Low Inventory of Homes for Sale

-Most regional markets experienced a housing shortage in 2021 – in particular for homes at entry and mid-level price ranges.
+Looking back at 2021, most regional markets experienced a housing shortage – in particular for homes at entry and mid-level price ranges.

 These historically low inventory levels played a significant role in driving up prices: